Damn the Torpedoes (album)

-Damn the Torpedoes is the third studio album by Tom Petty and the Heartbreakers, released on October 19, 1979.
-This was the first of three Petty albums originally released by the Backstreet Records label, distributed by MCA Records.
-It built on the commercial success and critical acclaim of his two previous albums and reached #2 on the Billboard album chart.
-The album went on to become certified Triple Platinum by the Recording Industry Association of America (RIAA).
+Damn the Torpedoes is the third studio album by the American rock band Tom Petty and the Heartbreakers, released on October 19, 1979.
+It was the first of three Tom Petty albums originally released by the Backstreet Records label, distributed by MCA Records.
+It built on the commercial success and critical acclaim of the band's two previous albums and reached No. 2 on the Billboard 200 chart.
+The album went on to become certified triple platinum by the Recording Industry Association of America (RIAA).

-In 2003, the album was ranked number 313 on Rolling Stone magazine's list of the 500 greatest albums of all time, and 231 in a 2020 revised list.
+Widely regarded as one of Petty's best albums, Damn the Torpedoes was ranked number 313 on Rolling Stone's list of the "500 Greatest Albums of All Time" in 2003.
+It was moved up to number 231 in the 2020 revised list.

 Background and recording

 Petty's recording contract was assigned to MCA when his distributor ABC Records was sold to MCA in 1979.
 Petty contended that his contract could not be assigned to another record company without his permission and was therefore voided.
 MCA responded by suing Petty for breach of contract which prompted him to declare bankruptcy as a tactic to void his contract with MCA.
 The matter was settled with Petty signing a new recording contract with Backstreet Records, an MCA subsidiary label.
 The album, co-produced by Jimmy Iovine, was recorded at Sound City Studios in Van Nuys and Cherokee Studios in Hollywood.
 The title is a reference to a famous quote by Admiral David Farragut: "Damn the torpedoes, full speed ahead!".